Non parametric estimation of joint, Renyi-Stallis entropies and mutual information and asymptotic limits

 In each of these \textsc{F}igures, left panels represent plot of the proposed entropy estimator, built from sample sizes of $n=100,200,\cdots,30000$, and the true entropy of the pair $(X,Y)$ (represented by horizontal black line).
-We observe that when the sample sizes $n$ increase, then the proposed estimator value converges almost surely to the true value. \\ Middle panels show the histogram of the data and where the red line represents the plots of the theoretical normal distribution calculated from the same mean and the same standard deviation of the data.\\ Right panels concern the Q-Q plot of the data which display the observed values against normally distributed data (represented by the red line).
-We observe that the underlying distribution of the data is normal since the points fall along a straight line.
+We observe that when the sample sizes $n$ increase, then the proposed estimator value converges almost surely to the true value. \\ Middle panels show the histogram of the sample and where the red line represents the plot of the theoretical normal distribution calculated from the same mean and the same standard deviation of the sample.\\ Right panels concern the Q-Q plot of the sample which display the observed values against normally distributed data (represented by the red line).
+We observe that the underlying distribution of the data is normal since the points fall along a straight line.\\